Dukeboxz/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 29: February 8, 2018

+**Todays Progress**: As usual I have missed a day due to board gaming and have not really made up for it today.
+Was looking to do a call to a google calendar so that I could display the events the way I wanted to unfortunatley for what ever reason the call seem to be conflicting with something else in the website.
+Too tired to do any major debugging so leaving it until tomorrow.

 ### Day 28: February 6, 2018

 **Todays Progress**:  Today was a bit more reading and a bit less coding.
 I got the rest of my calulator done apart from a bit of positioning apart from that I have been having another crack at getting events from a google calendar.
 After a bit of reading I think I have worked out how it could be done now I am just setting up things to do it.
 My quest to get a webserver set up failed miserably installed sql server but could not connect to it and cannot get visual studio to connect to a debug broswer.
 Oh well It eh.